openforis/sepal-doc/docs/source/cli/ofgt.rst

 :code:`oft-clump` Add spatial coherency to existing classes by combining adjacent similar classified areas.

--   :code:`oft-clump` is meant for separating uniform regions in a class imag
+-   :code:`oft-clump` is meant for separating uniform regions in a class image.
 -   You may obtain such a class image by using e.g. :code:`oft-cluster.bash`, :code:`oft-kmeans` or :code:`oft-nn`.
 -   The program looks for similar and adjacent class values in the input image and gives each area an own id.